Residential

 4. Is 2026 going to be a good year for buying an apartment in Bangalore?

 Yes, it's a great time.
-Plus, it would be much better if you plan to live in the house yourself or give it on rent to earn a steady income
+It is particularly suitable if you plan to self-occupy or give it on rent to earn a steady income.

 5. How does the repo rate change my EMI?